SaschaC/mds_skills_hackathon/dff_space_skill/README.md

 You can run the python run_test.py to get some more examples of query types.

 The parameters that can be used in the queries are numeric and they are radius (de: 'radius'), mass (de: 'Masse'), age (de: 'Alter'), discovered (de: 'entdeckt'), and temperature (de: 'Temperatur').
-For more info on what these parameters mean visit:
+Radius and mass are derived from Jupiter.
+Age is measured in Gyr (1 Billion years) and temperature in Calvin.
+For more info visit:
 [Exoplanet Catalogue](https://github.com/OpenExoplanetCatalogue/open_exoplanet_catalogue/)

 For each query result, the dialogue agent asks if you want get more details on a specific planet.
 You can then pick a planet to receive a brief summary of its interesting features.